20th Television: Under Disney Television Studios

 On March 20, 2019, the Walt Disney Company acquired 20th Century Fox Television, 20th Television and Fox Television Animation as part of its completed acquisition of 21st Century Fox and placed them under the Disney Television Studios division of Walt Disney Television (now Disney Entertainment Television).

 On January 17, 2020, it was announced that the "Fox" name would be dropped from several of the 21CF assets acquired by Disney.

-On August 10, 2020, 20th Century Fox Television and 20th Television were merged into one unit as part of a restructuring plan by Disney regarding their television production units.
+On August 10, 2020, 20th Century Fox Television and 20th Television were merged into one unit as part of a restructuring plan by Disney regarding their television production units; the merged company took on the latter's name.
 In 2020, Disney announced that the Touchstone Television label was folded into 20th Television, while 20th Television Animation would be relaunched as a standalone unit.
 ABC Signature was dissolved on October 1, 2024, and had its operations folded into 20th Television, which has since become ABC's flagship production arm.

 In April 2025, Disney announced that it would not renew its lease with Fox Corporation and that it would vacate the Fox Studio Lot in Century City at the end of 2025.
-As a result, 20th Television will relocate to the Walt Disney Studios in Burbank.
+As a result, 20th Television relocated to the Walt Disney Studios in Burbank.